-Seven out of every 10 new entrants to the labour force in the 1980's will be women.
-Women who have previously expected to get by by other means are recognizing the economic realities of these times: many of the clerical, service and manufacturing jobs that were open to them in the past will be lost to technological change.
-Recently, we heard from Ottawa that 2 million Canadian jobs will be lost to technology by 1990 - just 6 years away.
+Women who have previously expected to survive by other means are recognizing the economic realities of these times: many of the clerical, service and manufacturing jobs that were open to them in the past will be lost to technological change.
+Ottawa has projected that two million Canadian jobs will be lost to technology by the 1990s.
 The jobs that will be created by the new technology are in fields that have traditionally been dominated by men.

 Another reality that we have to face is the number of tradesmen in this country who are over 50 years old, and the number of younger workers not being trained to replace them.
-Even if we acknowledge that the projections for resource development growth made by Canada Employment and Immigration Commission and the B.C.
-Provincial Government are unrealistic, the numbers lost to attrition will be a major factor in critical trades worker shortages.
+Even if we acknowledge that the projections for resource development growth made by Employment and Immigration Canada and the provincial governments in the 1980s were unrealistic, the numbers lost to attrition are proving to be a major factor in critical trades worker shortages.

-Before World War II, the trades were respected occupations, but during post-war periods of the 1950's and 1960's, parents tended to encourage their children to go into white collar work.
-Blue collar work was looked down upon for about 20 years.
-In the past 15 years or so, this attitude has changed unions have brought the living standards of blue collar workers up to a reasonable level, and the resource and construction industries have been crying out for skilled workers.
+Before World War II, the trades were respected occupations, but during post-war periods of the 1950s and 1960s, parents tended to encourage their children to go into white-collar work.
+Blue-collar work was looked down upon for about 20 years.
+In the past 20 years or so, this attitude has changed - unions have brought the living standards of blue-collar workers up to a reasonable level, and the resource and construction industries have been crying out for skilled workers.

-It is true that we are in a recession, but this is not going to last forever.
-When the economy starts to turn around, we need to be prepared.
+It is true that some parts of the country have been in a recession, but even those parts are beginning to turn around.
+We need to be prepared.
 We need to start training people now before we lose the expertise of our older workers.

 More and more women are becoming interested in the skilled trades and technologies.
 They are being encouraged - by government and their own economic need - to fill the vacancies we expect to be created by attrition and industrial requirements.
 It makes sense that women would choose occupational fields that tend to be more economically viable as well as providing the reward of personal satisfaction in the work accomplished.
+It also makes sense that employers and unions would recognize their potential and appreciate the capacity of women who bring to the workplace technical skills, commitment to doing the job well, and a strong desire to succeed.